jemalbrins/docs/maps.rst

 requests across multiple servers to reduce load and improve speed), the zoom level ({z}) and the geographic area to cover ({x} and {y} coordinates).

-The attribution string contains the text that will be placed in the bottom-right corner of the map, and should mainly refer to the data source(s) you're using for the map data.
+The attribution string contains the text that will be placed in the bottom-right corner of the map and should mainly refer to the data source(s) you're using for the map data.

 ``maxZoom`` and ``minZoom`` refer to the maximum and minimum zoom levels allowed for this tileset.